gabemeros/Reeds-Retreat/README.md

 # Reed's Retreat, an Intro to Database Project

-Welcome to Reed's Resort - your ultimate destination for an unforgettable experience.
+Welcome to Reed's Retreat - your ultimate destination for an unforgettable experience.

 ## Requirements